 - All Around Tires: They can be used as both a front/rear tire.
 Ideally designed to tackle all terrains

-- Fast Rolling Tires: Their design is optimized to be used on hardpack trails that run dry.
+- Fast Rolling Tires: Their design is optimised to be used on hardpack trails that run dry.
 Targeted towards riders who are into racing.
-If you want to use them on diversified terrains, the fast-rolling tire should be used on the rear wheel so that at the front, a more aggressive tire can be used.
+If you want to use them on diversified terrains, the fast rolling tyre should be used on the rear wheel so that at the front, a tire that is more aggressive can be used.

 - Aggressive Tires: They have been designed to be used on terrains that run muddy, hardpack, and loose.
 We can see that the treads on such tires are deep, with a profile that is wider and packs more volume.
 They last longer too, with the only drawback being that rooking resistance does not decrease for aggressive MTB tires.

 Q2.
 Discuss which wheel size is better for MTB tires: 26″, 27.5″ or 29″.

 Ans.: To measure the size of a wheel, you need to measure it from edge to edge.
 But of course, tyre height can vary.

 - 26” tires are very nimble, so work great on twisty tracks.
 Additionally, they offer better acceleration on surfaces that are smooth.
 Thanks to the low diameter, weight is minimal too.
 They are being used for a long time so there is no shortage of components or replacements.
 However, rollover ability takes a nosedive on a 26”.
 They impact objects at much steeper angles than a 29 er or ar a 650B tire and therefore cannot move over them by rolling.
 A 26” tire is more likely to fall into holes and loose speed on terrains that are rough.